-Record usage for billing using the API
+Record usage for billing with the API

 Idempotency

-Use idempotency keys to prevent reporting usage more than one time due to latency or other issues.
-Every meter event corresponds to an identifier that you can specify in your request (if you don’t specify it, we auto-generate one).
+Use idempotency keys to prevent reporting usage for each event more than one time because of latency or other issues.
+Every meter event corresponds to an identifier that you can specify in your request.
+If you don’t specify an identifier, we auto-generate one for you.

 Event timestamps